 In Year 10 Sally ensures links are made with local area Career Advisers/transition Teams.
 Communication with students and parents is paramount when exploring Post 16 options and possible pathways for the future.
 Visits to Colleges and other providers are arranged.
 Sally will accompany students on visits in Years 10/11.
 All options are explored in an impartial manner.

-In Year 11 the boys have a weekly group careers lesson in which they look at preparing for transition, complete a CV, practise interview skills, see application forms, consider job profiles, search apprenticeships, consider a range of colleges and complete a transition plan.
-The boys also go out on work experience if they would like to and feel ready to do so.
+In Year 11 the students have a weekly group careers lesson in which they look at preparing for transition, complete a CV, practise interview skills, see application forms, consider job profiles, search apprenticeships, consider a range of colleges and complete a transition plan.
+The students also go out on work experience if they would like to and feel ready to do so.
 This is flexible and can take place 1 day a week or as a block placement (for 1 or 2 weeks).
-Boys see Sally at regular intervals in Year 11 to ensure a clear Post 16 path is established.
-Some boys stay on the school roll and complete A/AS levels, and sometimes GCSEs, in school.
+Students see Sally at regular intervals in Year 11 to ensure a clear Post 16 path is established.
+Some students stay on the school roll and complete A/AS levels, and sometimes GCSEs, in school.
 Others remain on the school roll but take part in a supported transition.
 This involves studying at York College or Darlington College but with the support of Breckenbrough staff.
-Boys in the Sixth Form carry out an independent living programme.
+Students in the Sixth Form carry out an independent living programme.
 Remaining at Breckenbrough into the Sixth Form is subject to the Local Authority agreeing the continuation of funding.
-Boys who leave after Year 11 go onto College, Specialist College, work or apprenticeships.
+Students who leave after Year 11 go onto College, Specialist College, work or apprenticeships.

 Post 16 students receive Careers Guidance with University Application as well as looking at Further Education, Apprenticeships and gap years.
 Sally facilitates visits to all providers, including University visits.